ATMANASADEVI/Advanced-C-Lab-Manual/module9.md

+## Name:Manasa Devi AT
+## Reg No:212224110036

 EXP NO:11 C PROGRAM TO DISPLAY STACK ELEMENTS USING AN ARRAY.
 Aim:
 To write a C program to display stack elements using an array.
 Algorithm: